Automated border control system: Switzerland

 Automated passport controls were introduced at Zürich Airport in May 2018.
 Currently as of 2024, all passengers over 18 who are holders of biometric passports issued by Switzerland and European Economic Area member states are eligible to use them upon departure and arrival.

+It was announced at the conclusion of the Switzerland–United Kingdom Free Trade Agreement on 13 July 2026 that there will be a standalone initiative to permit UK passport holders access to Swiss eGates in the near future.
+It is envisaged this will firstly apply to Zurich Airport, with Basel Airport and Geneva Airport following afterwards.